Favolacce (Review): How to Tell Bad Tales in a Glorious Way

 Therefore, we’re all the more surprised when the final coup comes and brings Favolacce to an end with masterly expertise.
 The D’Innocenzos do know how to bridge childhood and the age of (un)reason; how to indulge in details while framing everything into the greater picture.
 Just like Medieval tapestry, Favolacce is a bidimensional work in progress: you can never be sure of what it all means unless you pierce the surface of the fabric right there where the focal point lies.
 So, we cannot but be grateful to the Brothers for their contribution to contemporary cinema.
 Which might not be Italian today, but which will hopefully be handed down as a textbook example of what it means to shoot films with the heart through the lens of the mind.

-Favolacce (Bad Tales) is now available on Demand in Italy.
+Favolacce (Bad Tales) is now available to watch on digital and on demand.